o3de/o3de.org/content/docs/userguide/virtual-reality-ebus.md

+description: ' Use EBus request bus functions for virtual reality in &ALYlong;. '
+slug: virtual-reality-ebus
+title: Using EBus Request Bus Interface for Virtual Reality
+---
 # Using EBus Request Bus Interface for Virtual Reality<a name="virtual-reality-ebus"></a>

 Use the following request function with the StereoRendererBus event bus \(EBus\) interface to communicate with other components of your game\.